mvolkmann/Cuis-Smalltalk-Vim/README.md

 Also, the `cut` method provided in the base Cuis image was modified.
-The `lineSelectAndEmptyCheck:` message send was commented out because it breaks the ability to delete an empty line using the Vim `dd` command
+The `lineSelectAndEmptyCheck:` message send was commented out because it breaks the ability to delete an empty line using the Vim `dd` command.